databases-dundee/lab_activities/docs/lab-6-more-mongodb.md

 You should hopefully be able to see that it's matching all the module IDs that the student is taking with the full module info from the 'modules' collection!
 This is quite a nice thing to be able to do, but again, this is likely to be a rare query, and any questions you have about your data should *ideally* be answerable from a single document.

 ### $unwind
-I'm introducing a lot here, but I promise it'll be good for you.
+I'm introducing a lot here, but I promise it'll be useful.
 The `$unwind` operator sort-of 'unwinds' documents with arrays in them, so that it creates a new document for every item in that array.
 As a simple example, let's try: `db.modules.aggregate([{$unwind: "$teaching_staff"}])`.
 You should hopefully see that for each module, there are now **two** documents, one for both the members of teaching staff.
 This on its own isn't all that useful, but now we can group by teaching staff to see, for example, which staff are teaching the most modules, with something like this:

 ```js
 db.modules.aggregate([{$unwind: "$teaching_staff"},{$group: {_id: "$teaching_staff", total: {$sum: 1}}},{$sort: {total:-1}}])